 On June 7, 2012 the Federal Reserve’s Board of Governors met to approve three Notices of Proposed Rulemaking (NPR) in regards to Basel III and selected features of the Dodd-Frank Act passed by Congress in July of 2010.
-One of the Notices addresses the “Collins Amendment” of the Dodd-Frank Act and will likely impact Trust Preferred Securities (TruPS) and hybrid preferreds.
-The amendment states that financial institutions with assets over certain levels will lose Tier 1 capital treatment status on these securities beginning Jan.
+One of the Notices addresses the “Collins Amendment” of the Dodd-Frank Act and will likely impact many Trust Preferred Securities (TruPS) and hybrid preferreds.
+The amendment states that financial institutions with assets over certain levels lost a portion of the Tier 1 capital treatment status on these securities beginning Jan.
 1 2013.
-This change will be phased in over a four year period with the Tier 1 treatment being reduced by 25% each year.
+This change is being phased in over a four year period with the Tier 1 treatment being reduced by 25% each year.

 Sample Calculation of Adjusted Cost Basis for Trust or Debt Preferred Securities*